sadamson-meta/mycompany/README.md

 This faked out module contains a controller and template for your own custom path.

-Put this file in [magento root]/app/code then run:
+Put this code in [magento root]/app/code/MyCompany/Module then run:

 bin/magento module:install MyCompany_MyModule